xuanchau999/agusrdz-github-api/README.md

 Composer is a dependency manager for PHP.
 Composer will manage the dependencies you require on a project by project basis.
 This means that Composer will pull in all the required libraries, dependencies and manage them all in one place.

+You are probably asking yourself how this can give you some benefit, well, just imagine that you are working on a project and write a couple of classes to handle certain actions, time after you start a new project and you need to reuse those features and you use the traditional Copy and Paste, this time you optimize it a little more, now you have two versions of the same functionalities so now copy the new version and replace it in the first project... suppose that instead of 2 projects are 20, it's crazy to think that this rudimentary process must be performed every time the code is adjusted to work.
+This is where the idea of ​​creating a package that encompasses these functionalities is the best option, since it can be versioned to be used according to the characteristics of the project and giving a greater support facility, I mean that only the code of update a repository, and projects can be updated with a few simple steps... even more, the entire community could have access to it and use it in thousands of projects.

-In this post I'll learn to you how to create a custom package using composer to consume the GitHub API, well in order to create a custom composer package you need create the folder structure, for example:
+In this post You'll learn how to create a custom package using composer to consume the GitHub API, well in order to create a custom composer package you need to create the folder structure, for example:

 ```
 |- vendor/name